-In an effort to provide the most accurate and helpful information for parents and children, this page is still under development.
-We hope that you find the resources below helpful in the meantime.
+In an effort to provide the most accurate and helpful information for parents and children, we will continue to update this page.
+We hope that you find the resources below helpful.
 Please check back often for more information.

-** To address issues of bullying and interpersonal violence, Barrington High School will introducing the Green Dot Program during the 2017-18 school year to all faculty and students.
-There will be a Parent University class to give parents the opportunity to learn more about the Green Dot Program offered in October.
-We will add it to our BStrong Together calendar as soon as it is announced.
+** To address issues of bullying and interpersonal violence, Barrington High School introduced the Green Dot Program during the 2017-18 school year to all faculty and students.
 Please find more information about the Green Dot Program at the link below. ***

 Green Dot, etc.